AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/put-it-all-together.md

 ## The AEM SDK {#the-aem-sdk}

 The AEM SDK is used to build and deploy custom code.
-It is the main tool that you need in order to develop and test your headless application before going live.
+It is the main tool that you need so you can develop and test your headless application before going live.
 It contains the following artifacts:

 * The Quickstart jar - an executable jar file that can be used to set up both an author and a publish instance
 * Dispatcher tools - the Dispatcher module and its dependencies for Windows and UNIX® based systems